Last updated on November 23rd, 2021

-While we dream sweet dreams every night on our pillow, our body is busy shedding dead skin cells, hair and body oils, which our pillows uncomplainingly absorb.
-This doesn’t just cause stains and smells, but also forms a perfect breeding ground for dust-mites, tempting them to making your pillow their home.
+While we dream sweet dreams every night on our pillow, our body is busy shedding dead skin cells, hair, and body oils, which our pillows uncomplainingly absorb.
+This doesn’t just cause stains and smells, but also forms a perfect breeding ground for dust-mites, tempting them to make your pillow their home.
 Now, these dust-mites aren’t just flat-out gross to be sharing your sleeping space with, but people prone to allergies can find their symptoms worsening.
 Even with regular washing, (yes, you can toss most pillows into the washer), pillows can’t last forever.
-Our heavy heads are a big weight to carry night after night and they eventually give in, and start to flatten out in spots.
+Our heavy heads are a big weight to carry night after night and they eventually give in and start to flatten out in spots.

 Hope that was convincing enough!